agil98/Wheelchair-Simulation/README.md

 # Wheelchair-Simulation

+The directory names have been slightly altered from master branch as `roscd` misbehaves when directory names have spaces.
+Be wary.

 ## Publishing angular velocity:

 1. Edit the `run_and_record.launch` file, located [here](torque_controller/launch) in *torque_controller/launch*.
 Edit the `<arg>` tags at the top of the file to contain the correct directories for saving csvs and plots. **Note: tilde operator does not work for plots file path.
 Use absolute paths.**